havron/hogsmeade/content/bio.md

 # copy/paste this blurb for talks, etc
 **Sam Havron is a PhD student in computer science at Cornell University; he is in residence at Cornell Tech on Roosevelt Island in New York City.
-Sam's research interests include topics in computer security & privacy, programming languages, applied cryptography, machine learning, and interdisciplinary efforts among these areas.
+He currently works on computer security and privacy issues in the context of intimate partner violence (IPV).
-Recently, this has included building systems that preserve the privacy and safety of end-users while also increasing transparency and responsibility of providers.
+His research has been published at top security conferences such as IEEE S&P, and featured by media outlets including the New York Times.
-When not staring at metal rectangles full of little lights, Sam can often be spotted reading books, or biking.**
+When not staring at metal rectangles full of little lights, Sam can often be spotted reading books or exploring new places.**

 _Thanks to [Jonathan McCune](https://users.ece.cmu.edu/~jmmccune/bio.html) for
 inspiring this template_.